5 Best Dividend Mutual Funds to Buy Now

 TETON Westwood Convertible Securities Fund Class A (NASDAQ:WEIAX)

 The TETON Convertible Securities Fund seeks to provide a high level of current income, with long-term capital growth as the fund’s secondary goal.
-The fund targets at least 80% of its net assets as investments into convertible securities and other securities with similar economic characteristics.
-The fund’s investment strategy seeks to provide income and capital growth protection in a way that mimics the income and capital growth protection afforded by bonds.
+The fund targets at least 80% of its $6.9 million of assets as investments into convertible securities and other securities with similar economic characteristics.
+Its investment strategy seeks to provide income and capital growth protection in a way that mimics the income and capital growth protection afforded by bonds.
 Additionally, an increase in the issuer’s stock price offers the additional benefit of potentially higher returns than bonds can provide.

 5 Best Dividend Mutual Funds to Buy Now: #4